Hope is a natural resource too.

 - Some of the business strategies are starting to look different: Car companies are announcing combustion engine phase outs, energy utilities early coal phase outs and an oil giant announced cuts in their oil and gas production.

-- Scientists confirm there is still time to make a big difference: The latest report by the Intergovernmental Panel on Climate Change (IPCC), a group of the world’s top climate scientists convened by the United Nations, confirms not only that human influence has unequivocally warmed the climate but also that we still have time to stave off the worst-case warming scenarios if we achieve rapid and widespread reductions in carbon emissions.
+- Scientists confirm there is still time to make a big difference: In a final report summarizing its sixth assessment, the Intergovernmental Panel on Climate Change (IPCC), a group of the world’s top climate scientists convened by the United Nations, confirms not only that human influence has unequivocally warmed the climate but also that we still have time to stave off the worst-case warming scenarios if we achieve rapid and widespread reductions in carbon emissions.
 We know what we have to do — we just need to do it.

-Remember that most of these developments would have seemed impossible just a few years ago.
+Remember that most of these developments would have seemed impossible not too long ago.
 We are making progress.
 Now we must speed up and scale up for good, with massive public pressure.

 Hope is not a strategy but it’s still a necessity.